microsoft/qsharp/katas/content/key_distribution/index.md

 To extract the shared key, they need to figure out when they both used the same basis, and toss the data from qubits where they used different bases.
 If Alice and Bob did not use the same basis to prepare and measure the qubits in, the measurement results Bob got will be just random bits with $50\%$ probability for both the `Zero` and `One` outcomes.
 But if they used the same basis, Bob's measurement result will match the bit Alice sent.

-This means that by exchanging information about the bases Alice and Bob used for preparation and measurements via a public classical communication channel they can deduce which parts of their lists of bits they kept private are identical, and use them as their shared key!
+This means that by exchanging information about the bases Alice and Bob used for preparation and measurements via a public classical communication channel, they can deduce which parts of their lists of bits they kept private are identical, and use them as their shared key!

 Now that we've learned the theory behind the BB84 protocol, let's implement its steps to see it in action!